tjeve/create-react-app/README.md

 # Contacts App
-You will create an app that you can add and edit contacts.
+This is an app that uses React and allows you to add and edit contacts.

 ## Setup
 * Use create-react-app to create a React app.
 Remove boilerplate as needed.